GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 In this quickstart you'll build an audio room experience similar to Twitter Spaces/ Clubhouse.

-* The audio room will run on Stream's Edge network of servers around the world.
+- The audio room will run on Stream's Edge network of servers around the world.
-* This ensures the lowest latency for your users
+- This ensures the lowest latency for your users
-* Opus RED is used to improve audio quality
+- Opus RED is used to improve audio quality
-* DTX and our edge network ensure you can scale to millions of users at low bandwidth
+- DTX and our edge network ensure you can scale to millions of users at low bandwidth
-* You can have multiple active participants in the audio room
+- You can have multiple active participants in the audio room

 IMAGE PREVIEW HERE

-Alright, let's get started!
+Alright, let's get started.
 If you want to see a fully fledged example, check out this sample app.

 ### Step 1 - Prep